Call Me Claus: Plot

 One night, Nick goes to her house and tells her truthfully about his search.
 He tells her to close her eyes.
 When she opens them, she finds herself with Nick at the North Pole.
-Unbelievably still unconvinced, Lucy demands Nick send her home.
+Unbelievably still unconvinced, Lucy demands Nick to send her home.
 Nick does so, and she wakes up thinking the North Pole had been a dream.
-She sees Nick on the couch and starts to tell him about the dream.
+Seeing Nick on the couch, she starts to tell him about the dream.
 Nick interrupts her to tell her it wasn't, and begs her again to put on the Santa hat and become Santa Claus.
-She still says no.
+Lucy still adamantly refuses.

 Nick makes his final broadcast on Christmas Eve.
-In his closing statement, he says to never give up on Christmas spirit, and wishes everyone good luck.
-Lucy ponders why he says "good luck."
-After receiving a big thanks from the staff, Nick begins to head back to the North Pole without a successor and preparing for the flood with the elves.
-Before he leaves Los Angeles, he leaves the hat on Lucy's dresser, with a note that says it's never too late.
+In his closing statement, he says to never give up on Christmas spirit, and wishes everyone good luck, leading Lucy to ponder his last statement.
+After receiving a big thanks from the staff, Nick begins to head back to the North Pole without a successor and prepare for the flood with the elves.
+Before leaving, he sets the hat on Lucy's dresser, with a note that says it's never too late.

-When Lucy gets a ride back home from her boss, she starts to believe what Nick said about Christmas, and her role as Santa.
-Realizing her boss just wants money and could own Christmas, Lucy tells him to pull over, saying that no one owns Christmas.
-At home, she sees Nick has gone.
-She finds the hat and the note.
-Curious, she puts the hat on and it glows brightly.
+When Lucy gets a ride back home from her boss, she starts to believe what Nick said about Christmas, and her potential role as Santa.
+Realizing her boss just wants money and the power over Christmas, Lucy tells him to pull over, saying that no one owns Christmas.
+Upon arriving home, she finds the hat and the note.
+Curious, Lucy puts the hat on and it glows brightly.
 She realizes that she really is Santa.

-Back at the North Pole, they're preparing for the worst.
-Suddenly, one of the elves sees through a snow globe Lucy celebrating that she's Santa.
+Back at the North Pole, the elves preparing for the worst.
+Suddenly, one of the elves sees through a snow globe of Lucy wearing the hat.
 Once Ralph hears about it, he and Nick go to pick up Lucy.
 Lucy runs out of her apartment and finds Ralph and Santa in the cab.
-She goes inside and transforms into Santa.
-Once she has her Santa suit, Nick doesn't have his.
+She goes inside and instantly transforms into Santa.
 For the first couple of houses, Nick helps Lucy go down the chimney and deliver the toys.
 Before they continue, Lucy tells Ralph to stop the sled and go to a church, where her niece is performing in the choir.
 When she arrives, she catches her niece's solo, and congratulates her, her brother, and her mom.
 Seeing her Santa suit, they seem puzzled.
 Suddenly, it starts to snow in LA.
 With surprised faces, people run outside, and see the sleigh.
 Lucy's family begins to realize she is Santa.
 After Lucy says goodbye to everyone and her family, she, Nick and Ralph go up and away into the Christmas night.

 Cast

+Production

+Filming took place in Los Angeles.